LartTyler/SalesforceClient/specs/01-Mapping.md

 ## ID Field Type
 ID fields are the primary key for the object, and are always constrained to a string of 15 characters.

+## Integer Field Type
+An integer field is a non-decimal number.
+Integer fields can optionally include the `unsigned` option, which is a boolean option that determines if the field should include a sign or not.

 ## Phone Field Type
 Phone fields store phone numbers (duh).
 The value passed to a phone field may be any string, and is not required to pass any kind of validation, but the following transformation will occur when sending the value to Salesforce.